crunnna/blocketing-mod/README.md

 > ```sh
 > /blocketing toggle advancements   # Toggle the sending of advancements to Discord.
 > /blocketing toggle deaths   # Toggle the sending of death messages to Discord.
+> /blocketing toggle player_chat_mode   # Toggle player chat via Discord webhook (player name/avatar in Discord).
 > ```

+### 📝 Player Chat Webhook Mode
+- When player_chat_mode is enabled, Minecraft chat messages are sent to Discord using a webhook, showing the player's name and avatar.
+- When disabled, messages are sent using the standard bot identity.
+- Join/leave and server messages always use the bot.

 ---